timothymcmackin/previews/octez/dal-modes/html/_sources/shell/dal_node.rst

 The ``octez-dal-node`` executable runs a node in the DAL’s P2P network.
 Recall that :ref:`the DAL's P2P protocol <dal_p2p>` is based on a gossip algorithm for distributing shards, running on top of a networking layer using the same p2p library as L1 nodes.

-Actors with various roles run DAL nodes, but they need different views of the network depending on their role:
+Actors with various roles may need to run a DAL node, they need different views of the network depending on their role:

-- Operators of Smart Rollups care about data on the slots that their Smart Rollups use but not about the slots used by other rollups.
+- operators of smart rollups care about the slots published on some slot indices (those used by the rollup they operate), they don't care about the slots used by other rollups;
-- Bakers care about the shards that they are assigned to attest to, but they must watch all slots because the assigned shards can be in any slot.
+- bakers however care about what happens on all slot indices but they only care about a few shard indices (those assigned to the address of the baker);
-- Bootstrap node operators care about the smoothness of communication on the P2P network but don't care about the content of the messages on the network or any specific slot or shard more than any other.
-These bootstrap nodes represent DAL network entry points.
+- finally bootstrap nodes have a global view of the DAL P2P network but they don't care about the content of the messages that transit on the network.

+Bootstrap DAL nodes represent DAL network entry points.
 Their only role is to provide a way for other DAL nodes to become part of the DAL P2P network.
 A bootstrap node remains connected to a large number of peers, and is subscribed to all topics.
 It can thus provide another node with a list of peers to connect to for each of the topics that node is interested in.

 Non-bootstrap DAL nodes distinguish themselves only in the topics they subscribe to, for instance: